Operations Clarity

 Why this matters in real teams

-When too many changes launch at once, people are not just learning a new process.
-They are trying to interpret shifting expectations while still keeping the day-to-day work moving.
+When too many changes launch at once, people aren't just learning a new process.
+They're trying to interpret shifting expectations while still keeping the day-to-day work moving.

 That is when teams start saying things like: